 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16737):

 An HE AP may send an unsolicited TWT response with the Trigger subfield equal to 1 to a non-AP HE STA that has set the TWT Requester Support subfield to 1 in the HE Capabilities elements that it transmits to the AP.
 The TWT response shall have one of these values in the TWT Command field: Accept TWT, Alternate TWT or Dictate TWT.
 An unsolicited TWT response with TWT Command of Alternate TWT or Dictate TWT contains an advisory notification to the recipient of TWT parameters that are likely to be accepted by the AP if the recipient transmits a subsequent TWT request to the AP that includes those TWT parameters.
 An unsolicited TWT response with the TWT Command of Accept TWT creates a TWT agreement between the two STAs.
-A STA that received an unsolicited TWT response with the TWT Command of Accept TWT may transmit a TWT Teardown frame to delete the unsolicited individual TWT agreement.9.4.2.199 TWT element
+A STA that received an unsolicited TWT response with the TWT Command of Accept TWT may transmit a TWT Teardown frame to delete the unsolicited individual TWT agreement.

+NOTE—The HE AP might send an unsolicited TWT response to a non-AP HE STA with a TWT Flow Identifier that corresponds to an existing TWT agreement.
+The unsolicited TWT response with TWT Command of Accept TWT will indicate new TWT parameters that are different from the previously negotiated TWT parameters for that TWT agreement. (#16737)

+9.4.2.199 TWT element

 TGax Editor: Insert “TWT Information Frame Disabled” bit as B4 of the Control field format in Figure 9-680 (Control field format) and reducing the Reserved field to 3 bits (and have it start from B5) (#CID 16737).